December Recognition FAQs

 Division of Biology and Biomedical Sciences (DBBS) @ 560 Trinity Building: Graduates will be emailed tickets to share with their guests attending the DBBS Hooding and Recognition Ceremony.
 There is no limit on the number of guests per graduate.
 Graduates can expect to receive electronic tickets for distribution the week of May 5th, 2025.

-Yes, graduation regalia is required to participate in all Commencement events.
+Yes, graduation regalia is required to participate in all Commencement events, including December Recognition and the May university-wide Commencement ceremony.

 Information about diplomas may be found on the Office of the University Registrar website.
 Any additional questions or comments should be sent to diplomaservices@wustl.edu along with your student ID number.